The binomial name for a great white shark is Carcharodon carcharias.

 The only animals known to attack and kill an adult great white shark is an orca (killer whale), and other larger sharks.

-The triangular teeth of a great white shark can get up to 6.6 inches big.
+The triangular teeth of a great white shark can get up to 6.6 inches in length.

 A great white shark has an amazing sense of smell.
 They can detect one drop of blood in 25 gallons of water.